REXITOR/SuperStore_Sales_Dashboard/README.md

 3. Which state has the most product sales??
 (Region)
 4. Which products have the most sales? (category and sub-category)
 5. Calculate the total of all orders and sales and profits.
+6. Forecast sales in the next 15 days.

 --------------------------------------------------------------------------------------------